ai-pipestream/pipestream-frontend/docs/technical/Platform_Shell_Backend.md

     C -- Service Registry --> B;
 ```

-Frontend applications make Connect-RPC calls to the platform-shell, which routes them to the appropriate backend services without the frontend needing to know where they are or how to talk to them.
+Frontend applications make Connect-RPC calls to the pipestream-frontend, which routes them to the appropriate backend services without the frontend needing to know where they are or how to talk to them.
 This happens by "watching" the platform-registration-service for which services are discoverable and then routing requests appropriately.

 ## 3. Key Features & Implementation

 ### 3.1.
 Live Service Discovery

-The platform-shell uses a real-time, streaming approach for service discovery, ensuring it always has an up-to-date list of healthy backend services.
+The pipestream-frontend uses a real-time, streaming approach for service discovery, ensuring it always has an up-to-date list of healthy backend services.
 It does **not** use a polling or time-based cache mechanism.

 **Implementation:** On startup, `serviceResolver.ts` establishes a persistent gRPC streaming connection to platform-registration-service by calling the `WatchServices` RPC.
 The resolver then listens for updates.
 Whenever a service is registered, unregistered, or changes its health status, the registration service sends a complete, new list of all healthy services.
 This list populates an in-memory map, which acts as a live service registry.